steysie/morra/doc/README_SUPPLEMENTS.md

 Returns a list of new corpuses.

-Sometimes, in train corpus, number of tokens with morphological feats of some type is not enough for robust model training.
-Feats of such tupes better remove from train process:
+Sometimes, in train corpus, a number of tokens with morphological feats of some type is not enough for robust model training.
+Feats of such types are better removed from the train process:
 ```python
 mp.remove_rare_feats(abs_thresh=None, rel_thresh=None, full_rel_thresh=None)
 ```
-That method removes from train and test corpora those feats, occurence of which in the train corpus is less then a threshold:
+That method removes from train and test corpora feats whose occurence in the train corpus is less then the given threshold:

 **abs_thresh** (of `int` type): remove features if their count in the train corpus is less than this value.